 To perform a lymph node biopsy a doctor will cut into the lymph node to remove a sample of tissue or remove the entire lymph node.
-If the biopsy shows a non-Hodgkin lymphoma, further testing will be needed to determine the specific type of the non-Hodgkin lymphoma as well as to determine the stage of the non-Hodgkin lymphoma.
+If the biopsy shows non-Hodgkin lymphoma, further testing will be needed to determine the specific type as well as to determine the stage of disease.
 Depending on your specific symptoms, the type of the lymphoma, its site of origin, and the biopsy results, you will need some or all of the following tests:

 Lymphoma refers to a malignancy of the lymphatic system.
 The lymphatic system is a network of nodes (knots of tissue) connected by vessels.
 Together, the lymph nodes drain fluid and waste products from the body.
 The lymph nodes act as tiny filters, removing foreign organisms and cells.

 Lymphocytes, are a type of white blood cell that helps fight infections caused by bacteria, viruses, or fungi.
 The lymph node function is to prevent infections from entering the bloodstream.
 When the lymphatic system...